Ancestors of Meitei confederacy: Moirang

 The Moirang clan traces its ancestry to Ngangningsing Atengba, and Nganghunthok.
 They were the sons of the same mother but different fathers.
 As per the Moirang Ningthourol, Ngangningsing is listed as the first king of Moirang, while his elder brother, Nganghunthok ruled at Koubru.

 Ngangningsing and Nganghunthok were the sons of Leinung Ngangsabi, the daughter of Nganba Khamchingkon Haiheiba (Urenhanba).
 According to Indramani, Ngangningsing was the progenitor of Moirang Ariba (old), while Nganghunthok was the progenitor of Moirang Anouba (new).

+However, according to some other historians, the ancestor of Moirang is Ngangningsing only.

 Khaba-Nganba

 The Khaba-Nganba clan was originally two separate clans, Khaba, and Nganba.
 The Khabas were once powerful group, having ruled Kangla before the ascension of Meitei king Nongda Lairen Pakhangba although they had already declined.
 According to Hareshwar Goshwami, as well as the ancient Meitei text Chengleiron, Nongda Lairen Pakhangba subjugated the powers of Sorarel Ariba Ahum, who were the chiefs of three clans, viz.
 Chengleis, Luwangs and Nganbas.
 After Nongda Lairen Pakhangba became king, the Khaba and Nganba clan lost its independence.

 According to Irom Amubi Singh, King Naokhamba, having learnt that Khabas were the enemies of his forefather, Nongda Lairen Pakhangba, decided to kill all the Khabas.
 The Khabas then scattered in different places and merged into other tribes.
 So, the ancestor of Khaba-Nganba clan is taken as Nganba Khamchingkon.

-According to some scholars, Khaba and Nganba descended from the Supreme God.
 It seems that during the time of Khaba Tulumba and Nganba Khamchingkon, the merger of the two groups took place.